digst/IT-System-AP/README.md

 Information about public-sector IT systems is exchanged in many different contexts and for many different purposes, and this provides interest and motivation for standardizing the way IT systems are described in order to support higher reuse and quality of data about IT systems.

+Please find below a description of the  main classes and their properties:

 ## sys:ITSystem (Class)
 Definition: system which consists of digital information technologies